datajoint/workflow-array-ephys/README.md

 # DataJoint Workflow - Array Electrophysiology

-Workflow for extracellular array electrophysiology data acquired with a Neuropixels probe using the `SpikeGLX` or `OpenEphys` software and processed with MATLAB- or python-based `Kilosort`.
+Workflow for extracellular array electrophysiology data acquired with a polytrode probe (e.g.
+Neuropixels, Neuralynx) using the `SpikeGLX` or `OpenEphys` acquisition software and processed with MATLAB- or python-based `Kilosort` spike sorting software.

 A complete electrophysiology workflow can be built using the DataJoint Elements.
 + [element-lab](https://github.com/datajoint/element-lab)